qntm/base65536/README.md

 # base65536

 [Base64](https://en.wikipedia.org/wiki/Base64) is used to encode arbitrary binary data as "plain" text using a small, extremely safe repertoire of 64 (well, 65) characters.
 Base64 remains highly suited to text systems where the range of characters available is very small -- i.e., anything still constrained to plain ASCII.
-Base64 encodes 6 bits, or 3/4 of an octet, per character.
+Base64 encodes 6 bits, or 3/4 of an byte, per character.
+A 140-character Tweet, for example, can hold 105 bytes of Base64-encoded data.

-However, now that Unicode rules the world, the range of characters which can be considered "safe" in this way is, in many situations, significantly wider.
-Base65536 applies the same basic principle to a carefully-chosen repertoire of 65,536 (well, 65,792) Unicode code points, encoding 16 bits, or 2 octets, per character.
-This allows up to 280 octets of binary data to fit in a Tweet.
+However, now that Unicode rules the world, the range of characters which can be considered "safe" in this way is, in many situations, significantly wider. **Base65536** applies the same basic principle to a carefully-chosen repertoire of 65,536 (well, 65,792) Unicode code points, encoding 16 bits, or 2 bytes, per character.
+That's 280 bytes per Tweet.

 In theory, this project could have been a one-liner.
 In practice, naively taking each pair of bytes and smooshing them together to make a single code point is a bad way to do this because you end up with: